chengyawlow/DAN/README.md

 Deep Analytic Networks on Pre-trained VD-VGG-19 and ResNet-156 Features using TinyImageNet

-1. To download the pre-learned, pre-extraxted VD-VGG-19 & ResNet-156 features, please email to:
+1. To download the pre-learned, pre-extracted VD-VGG-19 & ResNet-156 features, please email to:
     chengyawlow@gmail.com

 2. Run DAN_TinyImageNet_Main